2.2. Category Editing

-- Click on the Create New, or Edit Category icon.
+- Click the [Create New] or [Edit Category] button.
 The Edit Category window will appear.

-- Select a Store View - Select the Store, to which you would like to add the Category, from the appropriate drop-down menu.
+- Select a Store View.
+Select the Store from the drop-doqn list, to which you would like to add the Category.
 By default, a new category is created for all Stores managed by the Admin user.
 Alternatively, you may select a specific Store from the list of available Stores, in which to create your category.

 - Specify the following General Information:

 - "Category Name" is a required field.

 - "Parent Category".
 Specify the Parent category, if one exists.
 The default Parent category is the Root Catalog, which is a top-level category.
 If you select an existing category as a Parent, the new category will be created as a sub-category of your selected Parent category.

 - "Description".
 Specify the category description exactly as you want it to appear on the category's page.

 - The [HTML Editor] button displays an HTML editor window with your newly created category's information, available for review, or further editing.
 It has 2 tabs: "HTML" and "Code", along with a Properties Toolbar.
 The Source preview is useful if you are working directly with "raw" HTML text, and gives you precise control over the tags used in the page.
 However, by default, you will work directly with the page objects, by visually manipulating them.

 - "Page Title", "Meta Keywords", and "Meta Description".
 Specify the meta information for the designated category.

 - "Is Active".
 Select whether the category is active (displayed) or hidden (not displayed) on the site.